 Digital Resources

-Welcome to our District Digital Resources Hub – full of digital downloads, practical advice, and free resources to support and equip your church.
-Guidance for beginners and experts alike; this Resouces Hub has been put together by our District Digital Enabler.
+Full of digital downloads, practical advice, and free resources to support and equip your church.

 Why is digital important for the church?